A Technology With Immense Potential

 But Wide-Ranging Legal Ramifications

-However, with such great potential inevitably comes global regulatory scrutiny and the subsequent development of legal frameworks that companies need to comply with, ranging from the European Union’s recently passed AI Act to laws emerging in the United States, such as the case with Utah’s recent AI law, and beyond.
-There are also various ethical questions relating to artificial intelligence and liability ramifications, as well as unknowns about how existing intellectual property law corresponds to this new paradigm.
+However, with such great potential inevitably comes global regulatory scrutiny and the subsequent development of legal frameworks that companies need to comply with, ranging from the European Union’s recently passed AI Act to laws emerging in the United States.
+In the United States, Utah’s recent AI law, Colorado’s, and a “flurry” of AI laws are coming out of California, as well as an “AI working group” in the Senate.
+Countries, such as the United States and the United Kingdom, are partnering to further efforts at understanding and guarding against emerging AI risks.
+There are also various ethical questions relating to artificial intelligence and liability ramifications, as well as unknowns about how existing intellectual property law corresponds to this new paradigm and how AI should be viewed in privacy law frameworks such as the European Union’s GDPR.

 Artificial Intelligence Law Services We Offer